port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

               Please use this Slack channel to report any updates, ideas, or root-cause ideas related to this incident :thread:

-      - name: Add Slack channel to Pagerduty incident
+      - name: Update incident entity with new information
         uses: port-labs/port-github-action@v1
         env:
           SLACK_CHANNEL_URL: https://slack.com/app_redirect?channel=${{ steps.create-slack-channel.outputs.SLACK_CHANNEL_ID }}